-How much does FEMA spend on disaster response?
+How much does FEMA spend on disaster response in the US?

 The majority of disaster response funding goes to public assistance.